 Other musicians may be hired to record or direct advertising jingles or incidental music for film, television and radio.

-- Mauafua, A, Big Foot Music Education, Careers New Zealand interview, June 2014.
+- Mauafua, A, musician, Big Foot Music Education, careers.govt.nz interview, February 2018.

 Progression and specialisations